purplingC/faq-rag-system/README.md

 - **Rationale:**
    - Embedding model provides fast, lightweight embeddings that work extremely well with FAISS cosine similarity for efficient semantic search.
    - FAISS enables fast and low-latency vector retrieval for the closest chunks, ideal for Q/A system use case.
-   - Reranking (CrossEncoder) corrects shallow similarity matches by performing deeper semantic comparison between the user question and each retrieved chunk to ensure accurate and meaningful chunk is selected (may be slower but much more accurate)
+   - Reranking (CrossEncoder) corrects shallow similarity matches by performing deeper semantic comparison between the user question and each retrieved chunk to ensure accurate and meaningful chunk is selected (may be slower but much more accurate).
    - Deduplication ensures clean, unique retrieval results.
    - High-confidence matches skip LLM generation to reduce hallucination risk, improve accuracy and avoid unnecessary computation.
    - Low-confidence retrieval triggers a safe fallback rather than risking an unsupported or hallucinated answer.